What is Nafarelin?Nafarelin discount prices start at just $5,641.91!

 Pharmacologic ClassificationsLuteinizing Hormone Releasing Hormone Agonist

-Nafarelin is a man-made version of a hormone that is similar to the one normally released from the hypothalamus gland in the brain.
-Nafarelin nasal spray is used for the treatment of:
+Nafarelin nasal spray is a synthetic (man-made) hormone that is similar to a natural hormone that is produced in the brain.
+It is used for the treatment of:

-- Central precocious puberty (CPP), a condition that causes early puberty in boys (before 9 years of age) and in girls (before 8 years of age).
+- Central precocious puberty (CPP), a condition which causes early puberty in boys (before 9 years of age) and in girls (before 8 years of age), or

 - Endometriosis, a painful condition caused by extra tissue growing inside or outside of the uterus (womb).

-When given regularly to boys and girls experiencing early puberty, nafarelin slows down the development of genital areas in both sexes and breast development in girls.
-This medicine delays puberty in a child only as long as the child continues to take it.
+When given regularly to boys and girls experiencing early puberty, nafarelin slows down the development of genital areas in both sexes.
+It will also slow breast development in girls.
+This medicine will delay puberty as long as the child continues to use it.

-When given regularly to women, nafarelin prevents the growth of tissue caused by endometriosis in adult women during treatment and for 6 months after treatment is discontinued.
-Reducing the amount of estrogen in the body is one way of treating endometriosis.
+When given regularly to women, nafarelin decreases estrogen levels which helps treat endometriosis.
+It prevents the growth of tissue caused by endometriosis in adult women during treatment and for 6 months after treatment is discontinued.

 Suppressing estrogen can cause thinning of the bones or slowing of growth.
-This is a problem for adult women whose bones are no longer growing like the bones of children.
+This is a problem for adult women whose bones are no longer growing.
 Slowing the growth of bones is a positive effect for girls and boys whose bones grow too fast when puberty begins too early.
 Boys and girls may benefit by adding inches to their adult height when nafarelin causes their bones to grow at the proper and expected rate for children.

 This medicine is available only with your doctor's prescription.

 Use this medicine only as directed by your doctor.
-Do not use more of it and do not use it more often than your doctor ordered.
-To do so may increase the amount that is absorbed from the nose and the chance of unwanted effects.
-Do not change your dose or stop using this medicine without checking with your doctor first.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+Do not change your dose or stop using this medicine without checking first with your doctor.

 This medicine is only used in the nose.
-Do not get it in your eyes.
-If it does get in the eyes, rinse them with water right away and call your doctor.
+Do not get it in your eyes or on your skin.
+If it does get on these areas, rinse them with water right away and call your doctor.

 To use nafarelin spray:

-- Before you use each new bottle of nafarelin, the spray pump needs to be started.
-To do this, point the bottle away from you and pump the bottle firmly about 7 times.
+- Before you use each new bottle of nafarelin, the spray pump needs to be primed first.
+To do this, point the bottle away from you and pump the bottle firmly about 7 times until a fine mist spray appears.
 This only needs to be done once for each new bottle of nafarelin.
 Be careful not to breathe in this spray.
 You could inhale extra doses of nafarelin, since the medicine is dissolved in the spray.

-- Before you take your daily doses of nafarelin, blow your nose gently.
-Hold your head forward a little.
+- Lean your head forward.
 Put the spray tip into one nostril.
 Aim the tip toward the back and outside of your nostril.
 You do not need to put the tip too far into your nose.

-- Close your other nostril off by pressing on the outside of your nose with a finger.
-Then, sniff in the spray as you pump the bottle once.
+- Close your other nostril with your finger.
+At the same time, sniff in the spray as you pump the bottle once.

-- Take the spray bottle out of your nose.
-Tilt your head back for 30 seconds, to let the spray get onto the back of your nose.
+- Tilt your head backwards for a few seconds after spraying this medicine to let the spray get onto the back of your nose.

-- Repeat these steps for each dose of medicine.
+- Repeat these steps for each dose of the medicine.